 Crammed into 18-wheelers, pigs struggle to get air and are usually given no food or water for the entire journey (which sometimes lasts hundreds of miles).
 A former pig transporter told PETA that pigs are “packed in so tight, their guts actually pop out their butts—a little softball of guts actually comes out.”
 Pigs suffer from temperature extremes and are forced to inhale ammonia fumes and diesel exhaust.

 There were at least six accidents in southeastern Virginia from March 2004 through 2008 involving trucks that were transporting pigs.
 Such accidents are common in the factory-farming industry, where transport is largely unregulated and federal laws protecting animals on their way to the slaughterhouse are non-existent.

 You can help stop this cruelty by going vegetarian.
-By adopting a vegetarian diet, not only will you save more than 100 animals each year, you might also save your own life, because vegetarians tend to be healthier than meat-eaters.
+By adopting a vegetarian diet, not only will you save nearly 200 animals each year, you might also save your own life, because vegetarians tend to be healthier than meat-eaters.
 Order our free “Vegetarian Starter Kit” today.
 And be sure to check out our favorite mock-pork products, all of which are delicious and cruelty- and cholesterol-free!

 More About Smithfield’s Truck Accidents

 On a sunny day, a transport truck carrying nearly 200 live pigs to a slaughterhouse overturned on a straight road in Suffolk, Virginia.
 Approximately 65 pigs were killed by the impact, died from their injuries, or were killed at the site of the accident by responding workers, including employees of Murphy-Brown, a subsidiary of Smithfield Foods, Inc. Other pigs were trapped in the wreckage for hours.